 According to the official FEMA declaration, 4 out of the 5 counties in Rhode Island are covered under the declaration.
 All of these counties are eligible for disaster assistance (Newport, Washington, Kent, and Providence - See map in link for detailed area)

 In a local news report FEMA also has a unit that is inspecting basements one by one.
 This is for completing a visual inspection and report on your property, but it’s also for getting your home and basement in the cue for funds to help install protective measures to keep it from happening again.
-Rhode Islanders are urged to Register for Disaster Assistance
+Rhode Islanders are urged to Register for Disaster Assistance*UPDATE* 4/8/10:

 Bristol County is now included in the RI map on FEMA's site.
 Now all five counties can apply.